DocumentWDP-7

 (Independent error spaces)

-Use Option A unless crates are truly independent with no shared error semantics.
+Option A is RECOMMENDED unless crates are genuinely independent with no shared error semantics.

 8. Format Specification#